cpoff/hugo3/content/posts/meet-geordie.md

 What most people don't know is that greyhounds lead a very sedentary lifestyle.
 They're only active about four hours a day.
 The other 20 hours are spent laying down and naptime.
 I'm kinda envious TBH.

 We're already talking about possibly fostering another greyhound.
-Maybe we can help in SA and get another rescue in good hands.
+Maybe we can help with the SA and get another poor rescue in good hands.
+Based on our first experience, I can't recommend greyhounds enough.
+They are the most social, calm, routined pet a household could want.